martinber/noaa-apt/docs/usage.md

 ### Contrast adjustment

-You can choose between three contrast adjustment methods:
+You can choose between four contrast adjustment methods:

 - MinMax: It doesn't do anything, just maps the darkest pixel to black and the brightest pixel to white.